 How sponsoring a woman survivor of war changed my life

-Building a personal connection with my sponsor sister, Amela, became a source of strength for me
+Building a personal connection with my Stand With Her sister, Amela, became a source of strength for me

-Almost ten years ago, in 2009, I sponsored my first woman through Women for Women International’s year-long training programme.
+Almost ten years ago, in 2009, I supported my first woman through Women for Women International’s year-long Stand With Her training programme.
 Her name was Amela.
 I remember receiving her photograph in the post.
 I instantly felt a connection – a sense that, although we had vastly different life experiences, we might be friends.

 We exchanged several letters over the course of the year, as Amela took part in the training programme.
 She told me about the skills she was learning, how they were helping her to start her own business and earn an income to support her family.
 She told me about the new friendships she was making with the women in her class – they shared their problems and were always willing to help each other out.